|

 fate throughout his long life.

-most prominent leaders of the French orientation were General Jan Henryk Dabrowski (1755-1818,
+leaders of the French orientation were General Jan Henryk

-fought for Napoleon.
-His name figures in the Polish marching song written at
+and they fought for Napoleon.
+His name figures in the Polish marching song

 and sung to the tune of a Polish mazurka, a folk dance of Mazovia.